ibm-cloud-docs/Cloudant/tutorials/create_database.md

 {: #storing-a-small-collection-of-data-as-documents-within-the-database}
 {: step}

-We now want to store a small,
+You want to store a small,
 simple collection of data in the database.
 This data is used in other tutorials, like [Using {{site.data.keyword.cloudant_short_notm}} Query to find data](/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-query).

 1. Create sample data.